nathonius/parmesan/README.md

 Otherwise, templates are just html/php files.
 They can include as much or as little frills as you want.
 CSS, javascript, everything should work as normal.
 Warning: Do be careful about file paths.
 Don't make the javascript or css paths relative to the template file, but relative to where the content file is.

+##Troubleshooting
+If you have an issue or question just submit it here.